isabella232/linnullmann/_pages/about.md

 In 2011 she served on the jury for the main competition at the 2011 Cannes Film Festival alongside Robert De Niro, Jude Law and Uma Thurman.

-Ullmann's fifth novel, [Det dyrebare](index.php?id=5&sid=1) (Norwegian title), is currently published in Norway, Denmark and Sweden, and rights have so far been sold to eight countries.
+Ullmann's fifth novel, *The Cold Song* (*Det dyrebare* Norwegian title), is currently published in Norway, Denmark and Sweden, and rights have so far been sold to eight countries.

-Linn Ullmann is married to [Niels Fredrik Dahl](http://en.wikipedia.org/wiki/Niels_Fredrik_Dahl "Niels   Fredrik Dahl"), a novelist, playwright and poet.
-She has two children and lives in Oslo.
+Linn Ullmann lives in Oslo with her husband [Niels Fredrik Dahl](http://en.wikipedia.org/wiki/Niels_Fredrik_Dahl), a novelist, playwright and poet.
+Linn Ullmann has two children, Hanna and Halfdan, and two step children, Dagny and Kasper.
+She also has a dog named Charlie.